 Spencer is a somewhat small town located in the state of Massachusetts.
-With a population of 11,810 people and two constituent neighborhoods, Spencer is the 157th largest community in Massachusetts.
-Spencer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 11,992 people and two constituent neighborhoods, Spencer is the 162nd largest community in Massachusetts.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spencer is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Spencer is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Spencer who work in office and administrative support (12.43%), sales jobs (9.34%), and teaching (9.19%).
+Overall, Spencer is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Spencer who work in office and administrative support (13.43%), management occupations (8.08%), and healthcare suport services (7.26%).

 The people who call Spencer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spencer residents report their race to be White, followed by Asian.
-Important ancestries of people in Spencer include Irish, English, French Canadian, and Italian.
+Important ancestries of people in Spencer include French, Irish, English, Polish, and Italian.

 The most common language spoken in Spencer is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Vietnamese.